perlmaster/shellscripts/README.md

-options.sh - demo of how to handle optional parameters to shell scripts cases.sh - demo of how to use a case statement in a shell script array-file.sh - demo of how to load text from a file into an shell script array when the lines contain blanks
+options.sh - demo of how to handle optional parameters to shell scripts cases.sh - demo of how to use a case statement in a shell script array-file.sh - demo of how to load text from a file into an shell script array when the lines contain blanks what - a shell function to determine if a string represents an alias, function or an executable file